Chart Color Schemes

 Forest Lake - Ellen Grove features high concentrations of family households, with a fairly typical median household size

-Family households constitute 78.4% of all households, consisting of 38.3% couples with children, 24.4% couples without children, and 14.5% single parent families.
-Non-family households comprise the remaining 21.6%, with lone person households at 18.7% and group households making up 2.9%.
-The median household size is 2.8 people, aligning with the Greater Brisbane average.
+Family households constitute 78.4% of all households, including 38.3% composed of couples with children, 24.4% consisting of couples without children, and 14.5% being single parent families.
+Non-family households account for the remaining 21.6%, with lone person households at 18.7% and group households comprising 2.9%.
+The median household size is 2.8 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households